vamelton/AustenNovels/README.md

 # Session 2 Project: AustenNovels
  This project provides an overview into all the novels written by Jane Austen.
-We learn the title of the each book, the year it was published, characters involved, and a summary of the book.
+We learn the title of each book, the year it was published, characters involved, and a summary of the book.
 Information can be added, removed, and saved to further expand on the topic.

 ## Technologies
     - Backend: C# 10 and .NET 6